Exploring Plum Island: A Comprehensive City Guide

 Maudslay State Park:

 Venture inland to Maudslay State Park, a sprawling 450-acre oasis known for its well-maintained trails and stunning gardens.
-Hike through wooded paths, along the Merrimack River, or explore the historic Maudslay mansion grounds.
-The park offers a tranquil escape from the coastal buzz, providing a perfect balance of nature and history.
+Hike through wooded paths along the Merrimack River or explore the historic Maudslay mansion grounds.
+The park offers a tranquil escape from the coastal buzz, perfectly balancing nature and history.

 Little River Trail System: